-- Ensure processes and training are consistent across all functions within EOCs and ECCs to build regional capability and shared resourcing. - With our partner councils, aim to undertake quarterly table-top exercises across all functions in EOCs and ECCs and at least annually across all EOCs and the ECC combined. - Develop training plans for key functional roles. - Provide training opportunities and pathways for all response team members. - Develop a cadre of trained regional responders able to be deployed within Otago and to support national responses as requested. - Continue to build the audience on Emergency Management Otago's digital channels by maintaining and sharing regular relevant content to build confidence in Emergency Management Otago as the trusted source of information and advice.
+- Ensure processes and training are consistent across all functions within EOCs and ECCs to build regional capability and shared resourcing. - With our partner councils, aim to undertake quarterly table-top exercises across all functions in EOCs and ECCs and at least annually across all EOCs and the ECC combined. - Develop training plans for key functional roles. - Provide training opportunities and pathways for all response team members. - Develop a cadre of trained regional responders able to be deployed within Otago and to support national responses as requested. - Continue to build the audience on Otago CDEM Group's digital channels by maintaining and sharing regular relevant content to build confidence in Otago CDEM Group as the trusted source of information and advice. - Support the continual development of robust communications and operational systems for use in a response.

-- Undertake regular online surveys to quantify the developing resilience of online followers. - Develop strong situational awareness using GIS and other software technology. - Maintain and develop a response planning framework that includes scenario-based plans and standard operating procedures. - Develop standard operating procedures in partnership with CDEM partners where necessary, through forums such as the LUSC, R&R, WCG, RAG and others as relevant. - Create and maintain a regional network of Public Information Managers (through local authorities) who are trained to a nationally recognised and consistent standard. - Develop Lifeline Utilities Coordination capacity and capability to provide regional coordination of information, regardless of an ECC activation.
+- Support the recruitment and training of multiple Lifeline Utilities Coordinators for an ECC response and Officers/Liaisons for each EOC and mandated utilities. - Undertake regular online surveys to quantify the developing resilience of online followers. - Develop strong situational awareness using GIS and other software technology. - Maintain and develop a response planning framework that includes scenario-based plans and standard operating procedures. - Develop standard operating procedures in partnership with CDEM partners where necessary, through forums such as the LUSC, R&R, WCG, RAG and others as relevant. - Create and maintain a regional network of Public Information Managers (through local authorities) who are trained to a nationally recognised and consistent standard. - Develop Lifeline Utilities Coordination capacity and capability to provide regional coordination of information, regardless of an ECC activation.